cmottao/DataStructures/README.md

 # DataStructures

-Some data structures implemented in the "Data Structures" class.
+Some data structures implemented in the "Data Structures" course.